YashKakrechaInexture/deploy-site-steps/readme.md

 Now your domain name is linked with DNS.
 Now you have to give your IpAddress in your DNS server.

-For that, go to "https://dns.he.net/" site, create new domain name.
+For that, go to "https://dns.he.net/" site, create new domain name with {your-domain-name}.
 It will automatically link your domain name with DNS "ns1.he.net"

 Now you have to add your PC's Ip address under "A" record in that domain name with name = "ftp.{your-domain-name}" and value = "{your-ip}"